 Across the world, train stations have long been designed as beautiful structures, showing off a city’s engineering prowess and fine aesthetic sensibility.
 So how did New York end up with the underwhelming Penn Station?
-The original structure was a McKim, Mead, and White–designed Beaux-Arts masterpiece, complete with arched ceilings and plenty of natural light, but it was torn down in 1963 to make room for Madison Square Garden.
+The original structure was a McKim, Mead, & White–designed Beaux Arts masterpiece, complete with arched ceilings and plenty of natural light, but it was torn down in 1963 to make room for Madison Square Garden.

 Crystal Palace, London

 Built by Joseph Paxton for the Great Exhibition of 1851—often considered the first world’s fair—the Crystal Palace was one of the most masterful feats of engineering at the time: The 1,851-foot-long building was constructed with cast iron and sheet glass.
 But in 1936, the building caught fire and was destroyed.

 Grand Court at the Trans-Mississippi Exposition, Omaha, Nebraska

 Many impressive buildings were constructed for world’s fairs across the globe, but unfortunately, the majority of them were only temporary.
 Such is the case with the Grand Court complex designed for the 1898 Trans-Mississippi Exposition in Omaha, Nebraska.
 Greco-Roman palaces surrounding a lagoon housed many of the main exhibitions here.